 Samsung Galaxy Tab S7 Rumors

-According to a couple of Samsung-centric blogs, and several other sources, the Galaxy Tab S7 is currently in development behind the scenes.
-The company is reportedly calling the new devices Galaxy Tab S7, not Galaxy Tab S20.
+According to multiple sources, the Galaxy Tab S7 is currently in development behind the scenes.

-The Galaxy Tab S7 is carrying multiple model numbers.
+The device is reportedly carrying multiple model numbers.
 SM-T970 and SM-T975 likely correspond to a Wi-Fi-only variant and a variant with cellular connectivity.

 The SM-T976B model recently passed through the Wi-Fi Alliance (WFA) which is a necessary step in the path toward an official release.
 The certification doesn’t mean a release is imminent, but it does mean it’s getting closer.